 An exhibit in Illinois allows visitors to talk with holograms of 13 Holocaust survivors

 Aaron Elster was 7 when the bombs came.
-There were thunderous airplanes.
-They whooshed over the Sokolow Ghetto.
-It was in Poland.
+There were thunderous airplanes whooshing over the Sokolow Ghetto in Poland.
 They brought destruction in their path.
 Three years later, he stood against a wall with his family.
 This included his parents.
-It included an older sister.
-And it included his 6-year-old sister Sarah.
+It included an older sister and his 6-year-old sister Sarah.
 They were waiting to be sent to nearby Treblinka.
 It was one of the Holocaust’s extermination camps.
 They were moved as the German army came to liquidate the ghetto.
 But he escaped.
 He crawled to the edge of the ghetto.
-He crossed the barbed wire border.
-And he ran for his life.
+He crossed the barbed wire border and ran for his life.
 He never saw most of his family again.

 Elster’s sister also escaped.
-She connected with a Polish farmwife.
-The farmwife hid her on the property.
+She connected with a Polish farmwife who hid her on the property.
 He was able to locate her.
 But first, he had spent some time hiding outside in other local farms.
 He stole food.
-The bitter cold arrived.
-Then, he joined his sister there.
-Elster lived in the attic of that farmwife’s house for the next two years.
+When the bitter cold arrived, he joined his sister there.
+For the next two years, Elster lived in the attic of that farmwife’s house.
 He never left the attic during that time.
-He survived on soup.
-And on a slice of bread.
+He survived on soup and a slice of bread.
 He ate once a day.
-He couldn’t bathe.
-He couldn't brush his teeth.
+He couldn’t bathe or brush his teeth.
 He had no new clothes to change into.
 And he wasn’t allowed to make any noise.
 He was covered in lice.
 He spent his days delousing himself in silence until the war ended.
 Then he was transferred to a Polish orphanage.
-He and his sister were eventually smuggled out of Poland.
-They headed to the United States.
+He and his sister were eventually smuggled out of Poland and headed to the United States.

-Now, Elster tells his story from the safety of the Illinois Holocaust Museum and Education Center.
-He tells it in the Take A Stand Center.
-The museum is in Skokie.
-It is in Illinois.
-He tells the story as a hologram.
+Now, Elster tells his story from the safety of the Illinois Holocaust Museum and Education Center’s Take A Stand Center.
+The museum is in Skokie, Illinois.
+He tells his story as a hologram.
 The Center is broken into three parts.
 Guests start in the Abe and Ida Cooper Survivor Stories Experience theater.
-First-in-the-world technology allows visitors to interact with holograms.
-They are of 13 Holocaust survivors.
-Seven of them live in the Chicago area.
-This includes Elster.
-The survivors were filmed in 360 video.
-They were filmed with more than 100 cameras.
+First-in-the-world technology allows visitors to interact with holograms of 13 Holocaust survivors.
+Seven of which live in the Chicago area, including Elster.
+The survivors were filmed in 360 video with more than 100 cameras.
 It was a process that took about six days—all day—per survivor.

 “For me, talking about it was not that difficult,” Elster told Smithsonian.com.
 “I don’t know why, maybe my skin is too thick.
 But I know one of the people had to stop recording...
 Why would you want to stand in front of hundreds of guests and open up your heart and bleed in front of them?
 Because it’s important.
 This will exist longer than we will.
 And a whole new world of young people and adults will understand what people are capable of doing to one another, and that it just takes a little bit of goodness from each person to help change the world for the better.”

-The hologram experience takes roughly one half-hour.
-Then guests move into the next part of the exhibit.
+After a roughly half-hour hologram experience, guests move into the next part of the exhibit.
 It is the Upstander Gallery.
-Forty people are featured as “upstanders.”
-These are people who are working hard to stand up for human rights.
-They want to make the world a better place.
-Then guests move on to the Take a Stand Lab.
-It is a hands-on tool.
-It helps anyone become an upstander.
+Here, 40 people are featured as “upstanders.”
+These are people who are working hard to stand up for human rights and make the world a better place.
+From there, guests move on to the Take a Stand Lab.
+It is a hands-on tool that helps anyone become an upstander themselves.
 The interactive Lab shows people different ways to take action.
 Then it sends them home with a kit on how to actually do it.

-The whole center took three years to create.
-It cost about $5 million.
+The whole center took three years and about $5 million to create.
 The jewel of the exhibit is the survivor experience.
-There’s a five-to-seven-minute video.
+Before interacting with one of the survivors’ holograms, there’s a five-to-seven-minute video.
 It is of a person relating their experience of survival through the Holocaust.
-This comes before visitors interact with the survivors’ holograms.

 “I was sitting here listening to my own story that I’ve told 150,000 times, and suddenly I wanted to cry,” he said.
 “Sometimes I can just tell it like a story, and other times it becomes real.
 I’ve accepted the fact that my parents and my aunts and uncles were killed.
 But I had a little sister, Sarah, who loved me so much.
 I created this terrible image of how she died, and that causes me such pain.
 Do you have any idea how long it takes to die in a gas chamber?
 It takes 15 to 20 minutes before your life is choked out.
 Think about it.
 A 6-year-old little girl, people climbing on top of her in order to reach out for any fresh air that still exists in the room.
 They lose control of all their bodily functions and they die in agony.
 This is what you carry with you.
 It’s not a story.
 It’s reality.”

-Another survivor is Sam Harris.
-He described the experience of carrying thousands of bodies out of Auschwitz.
+Another survivor, Sam Harris, described the experience of carrying thousands of bodies out of Auschwitz.
 "It’s impossible to believe, with what we went through, that we could still be here as human beings to talk about it," he said.
 "Maybe that’s why we were saved.
 As I watch [my portion of the experience], it brings back memories to my mind about what it was like.
 I was four years old when Hitler came.
 If I let myself go, this whole room would be flooded with tears.”